Xarlie-Xarlie/whatsapp-meme-downloader/README.md

 # WhatsApp Meme Downloader

-The goal of this project is to download memes from various social media platforms, such as Instagram, Facebook, Twitter, TikTok, etc. Currently, it only supports Instagram.
+The goal of this project is to download memes from social media platforms, such as Instagram, Facebook, Twitter, TikTok, etc. For now, it supports Instagram.

 ---

 ## Disclaimer

-I'm using [Whatsapp-web-js](https://wwebjs.dev/), which implies that it is not fully guaranteed to avoid being banned by WhatsApp.
+I'm using [Whatsapp-web-js](https://wwebjs.dev/), which implies that is not fully guaranteed to avoid ban from WhatsApp.
 Use it at your own risk.

 I have been using it since 2024-04 and haven't faced any problems, so you should be fine.